ma-everett/tmpcache/README.md

 _dir_ is the directory (absolute path) where the cache will reside.
 To improve the performance, use a *tmpfs* for the cache directory.

 You can run numerous copies of *tmpcache* provided you use different network addresses.
-For instance, you can run many read-only instance, each with a different network address and a single write-only instance.
+For example, you can run many read-only instances, each with a different network address and a single write-only instance.

 Running with Tmpfs
 -------------------